 Complications are a normal, everyday component of the construction process; indeed, it is the constant challenge of diverse problems on construction projects that makes the process as exciting as it is.
-The people who lead projects, on all sides of the agreement, tend to be smart, tough, demanding and self-confident – and having such strong personalities, more often than not, significantly complicates any possibility of reaching an amicable resolution in the first instance.
+The people who lead projects, on all sides of the agreement, tend to be smart, tough, demanding and self-confident – and having such strong personalities, more often than not significantly complicates any possibility of reaching an amicable resolution in the first instance.

 Resolving disputes at the project level typically prevents negative impacts on both schedule and budget.
-When disagreements escalate from 'problem' to 'claim' and then to 'dispute' status, those potentially valuable project-level benefits are lost to processes that have little to do with the construction process and tend to take on a life of their own.
+When disagreements escalate from problem to claim and then to dispute status, those potentially valuable project-level benefits are lost to processes that have little to do with the construction process and tend to take on a life of their own.

 The best place and time to resolve claims, or even potential claims, is at the project level.
-On projects in which the parties fail to engage regularly in constructive and pragmatic discussions and thereby resolve issues at the field level whenever they arise, unsolved problems tend to accumulate quickly in substantial numbers as claims beget more claims.
+On projects in which the parties fail to engage, regularly, in constructive and pragmatic discussions and thereby resolve issues at the field level whenever they arise, unsolved problems tend to accumulate quickly in substantial numbers as claims beget more claims.
 The larger the number and value of unresolved problems, the greater the amount of money in dispute and the more difficult it becomes for the parties to resolve matters amicably without a formal dispute resolution process.
-Therefore, it is extremely important to construct a well-thought-out dispute resolution mechanism that will, if necessary, effectively, quickly, and economically resolve disputes while giving the parties an opportunity to cool down and reassess situations.
+Therefore, it is extremely important to construct a well thought out dispute resolution mechanism that will, if necessary, effectively, quickly and economically resolve disputes while giving the parties an opportunity to cool down and reassess situations.
 In recent years, the trend of including mandatory cool-down periods in contract documents, both bespoke and form, before a commercial dispute can commence has only accelerated.

 Fortunately, the participants in international construction projects are typically sophisticated and not afraid to use the various dispute resolution techniques that have proved to be effective in achieving an early solution to problems – processes that are timely, cost-effective and provide added value.
 These processes fall within the moniker of alternative dispute resolution (ADR).
 The 'alternative' in ADR refers to alternatives to arbitration and litigation.
-These processes may occur as early as during pre-construction and may occur as late as the eleventh hour before formal hearings are held in arbitration or court.
+These processes may occur as early as during pre-construction and may occur as late as the 11th hour before formal hearings are held in arbitration or court.
 To address concerns of cost and efficiency, most of the national and international arbitral bodies have adopted expedited resolution processes for both small and large projects.
 The key is to understand the many available options and properly match them to the specifics of a particular project.

 It is true of many industries, but especially of construction, that anyone legitimately involved in major domestic and international projects has, at least once, participated in an extensive and costly dispute resolution process.
 This is especially so in the international arena.
-The mandatory resolution of disputes in the employers' national courts, or in arbitration administered by local arbitration providers of the employers, is often not the preferred venue for resolving the open issues.
-In some jurisdictions, proceedings in the local courts can be biased, very costly and may take on a life of their own.
-In fact, arbitration, which is generally billed as being a faster and cheaper alternative to litigation, has proven to be anything but.
-Hence, the rise in the use of ADR processes around the world and the criticality of fully understanding and properly structuring the ADR mechanisms.
+The mandatory resolution of disputes in the employers' national courts, or in arbitration administered by local arbitration providers of the employers, is often not the preferred venue for resolving open issues.
+In some jurisdictions, proceedings in the local courts can be biased, and very costly, and may take on a life of their own.
+In fact, arbitration, which is generally billed as being a faster and cheaper alternative to litigation, has proven to be anything but, hence the rise in the use of ADR processes around the world and the criticality of fully understanding and properly structuring the ADR mechanisms.

-Despite its name, 'partnering' does not create an economic or legal partnership between the project participants.
+Despite its name, partnering does not create an economic or legal partnership between the project participants.
 Rather, it is a process led by a trained neutral facilitator in which the representatives of project participants (e.g., employer, main contractor, professional design team) gather together for a day, or perhaps more, with their counterparts to create personal relationships and understandings that should result in collegiality and dispute avoidance, notwithstanding the different responsibilities and risks that each has in the project.
 Although partnering was created in the United States by the Corps of Engineers to address the adversarial nature of normal construction project interactions, it has enormous potential for international projects in which culture, language, personal history, business conduct and other essential differences can lead to disharmony.
 As can be seen below, the structure of a partnering agreement, by its open and collaborative nature, can overcome most differences by encouraging open discourse and cooperation.